-- Reduce water backlogs to 7874 households by 2022 and eradicate sanitation backlogs by 2021; - Develop a Bulk Water Master Plan and Regional Schemes for water supply planning that will ensure sustainable water services delivery throughout the District; - Revise the planning and design approach that has developed over time since the initiation of the RDP programme in 1996 which has resulted in numerous unsustainable and inefficient local stand alone schemes that have problems such as: - High operating and maintenance costs and management and skills resource requirements; - o High dependency on groundwater springs and boreholes; - Boreholes which are used above their proven yield capacity or which have failed; - Frequent failures due to the limited resources and consequent inadequate maintenance; - Little or no attention given to regular monitoring of water quality on smaller schemes; - Low incomes of people in the communities served resulting in low consumption and little or no revenues from the sale of potable water; - Dependence on MIG funding for the development of water supply services which is not sufficient to achieve the objective of eradicating backlogs within the planned timeframe as set by the Sector Department; and - o The water and sanitation funding requirements for the district and local municipalities as determined through strategy to eradicate backlogs are as follows:
+- Reduce water and sanitation backlogs by 2000 and 3000 households respectively by june 2023 - Develop a Bulk Water Master Plan and Regional Schemes for water supply planning that will ensure sustainable water services delivery throughout the District; - Revise the planning and design approach that has developed over time since the initiation of the RDP programme in 1996 which has resulted in numerous unsustainable and inefficient local stand alone schemes that have problems such as: - High operating and maintenance costs and management and skills resource requirements; - o High dependency on groundwater springs and boreholes; - Boreholes which are used above their proven yield capacity or which have failed; - Frequent failures due to the limited resources and consequent inadequate maintenance; - Little or no attention given to regular monitoring of water quality on smaller schemes; - Low incomes of people in the communities served resulting in low consumption and little or no revenues from the sale of potable water; - Dependence on MIG funding for the development of water supply services which is not sufficient to achieve the objective of eradicating backlogs within the planned timeframe as set by the Sector Department; and - o The water and sanitation funding requirements for the district and local municipalities as determined through strategy to eradicate backlogs are as follows:

 Most of the bulk water schemes which are being implemented by the municipality, they are multi year schemes.
-Only two water schemes were finished in 2020/21, which are Kwa Jama and Driefontein located in the Nquthu.
+Only two water schemes have been finished so far in 2021/22, which are Makhabeleni water scheme and Ntinini Emergency Water supply scheme.
 The schemes are now operational.
 There has been no allocation in terms of the volume of water allocated to historically disadvantaged individuals as the municipality has no dams, but only rivers.